dml-cth/deep-machine-learning/Instructions/01_getting_started_with_docker.md

 ```
 docker run -v ${PWD}:/workspace ssy340dml/dml-image:gpu git clone https://github.com/JulianoLagana/deep-machine-learning.git
 ```
-**Note:** On the legacy version Docker Toolbox, there is an issue with parsing Windows paths.
+**Windows note 1:** On the legacy version Docker Toolbox, there is an issue with parsing Windows paths.
 The only solution we have found is to manually enter the path and by adding a forward slash before both host and image paths, you can write unix paths instead:

 ```